Jump to Camino Portugués Stages

 Most people take two days to easily walk the 45.1 kilometers of the overland portion of this route from Pontevedra to Vilanova de Arousa.
 Vilanova de Arousa is where most pilgrims end the walking segment.
 However, if you are coming from the longer Central Route and find yourself staying overnight in a town before Pontevedra, as we did, you may wish to do it in three.

-Here is our map of the entire route from Pontevedra, for you to preview, plan and prepare for the Variante Espiritual of the Camino Portugués.
-It is fully interactive, and I have included features that are pertinent to the pilgrimage traveler, like accommodations, fountains, churches, places to rest and eat, etc. Just click on a feature to see more information, and for direct links to accommodations.
+Here is our map of the entire route from Pontevedra, for you to preview, plan, and prepare for the Variante Espiritual of the Camino Portugués.
+It is fully interactive, and I include features that are pertinent to the pilgrimage traveler, like accommodations, fountains, churches, places to rest and eat, etc. Just click on a feature to see more information, and for direct links to accommodations.

-On the map, I have included the route of the boat ride in a lighter shade of blue to distinguish it from the walking pilgrimage.
-The boat ride lasts about two hours, arriving in Pontecures which is only three kilometers from Padrón.
+On the map, I include the route of the boat ride in a lighter shade of blue to distinguish it from the walking pilgrimage.
+The boat ride lasts about two hours, arriving in Pontecesures which is only three kilometers from Padrón.

 Click here for a direct link to this Variante Espiritual map, if you wish to open and retain it on your own device.
-The map that opens on your device will have all these same features that you see below and that you will need to plan a successful Camino!
+The map that opens on your device will have all these same features that you see below.
+It has all that you will need to plan a successful Camino!
 It's like having a maps-only guide to the Camino!

 On a Laptop: